Joo Koon rail accident: Early closure on NSEWL

 Following the investigation, SMRT announced that operation hours on the NSEWL would be reduced to facilitate more maintenance works and the complete transition to the CBTC signalling system.
-Starting from 8 December 2017 to 31 December 2017, 17 stations on the East West line from Tiong Bahru to Tuas Link and 2 stations on the North South line from Bukit Batok to Bukit Gombak will close early at 11pm on Fridays and Saturdays, while the opening will be delayed to 8 am on Saturdays and Sundays, and stations were closed throughout the day on Sundays (10 & 17 December 2017).
+Starting from 8 December 2017 to 31 December 2017, 17 stations on the East–West Line from Tiong Bahru to Tuas Link and two stations on the North–South from Bukit Batok to Bukit Gombak would close early at 11 p.m. on Fridays and Saturdays, while the opening will be delayed to 8 a.m. on Saturdays and Sundays, and stations were closed throughout the day on Sundays (10 & 17 December 2017).
 A second round of closures planned for January 2018 would affect the line from Paya Lebar to Pasir Ris and Changi Airport.

-In the final round of closures, all stations on the East West line would close earlier at 11pm on Fridays and Saturdays and open later on Saturdays and Sundays throughout the month, with two days having even earlier closing times.
-This was to facilitate for additional maintenance works along the line as it switches over to the new CBTC signalling system.
+In the final round of closures, all stations on the East–West Line would close earlier at 11 p.m. on Fridays and Saturdays and open later on Saturdays and Sundays throughout the month, with two days having even earlier closing times.
+This was to facilitate additional maintenance works along the line as it switches over to the new CBTC signalling system.

 Subsequent maintenance works

-Since the incident, it was announced on 1 January 2018 that sections of NSEWL were to conduct facilitation of maintenance works with stations closing earlier and opening later on weekends starting with the East-West Line stretch, with the exception of weekends with public holidays.
-Thereafter, sections of NSEWL were to do the same in a month or two to mitigate such incidents.
+It was subsequently announced on 1 January 2018 that stations along affected sections of the NSEWL would have early closures and late openings of stations on weekends (except weekends with public holidays) to facilitate rail maintenance and renewal works.
+This would continue on a monthly basis until the implementation of the Circuit Breaker lockdown in 2020.